RAVAN55/SimpleSpringProject/README.md

 # About project

-This is reward calculating project. when we purchase products or anything we get some points.
+This is reward calculating project. when we purchase products we get some points from the company.
 This project is just a little demonstation of how that work.